voltrevo/keynet/README.md

 # Proxy a local service
 -e PROXY_TARGET=http://localhost:8000

-# Proxy a remote service
+# Proxy a remote service on your network
 -e PROXY_TARGET=http://192.168.1.5:3000

 # Demo mode: use the included Meta RPC Server
 -e PROXY_TARGET=demo
 ```

+**Note:** Keynet always exits to `127.0.0.1:80` locally via its reverse proxy, regardless of where the PROXY_TARGET is located.

 **The container will:**
 - Validate that `PROXY_TARGET` is configured (fail with helpful message if missing)